divyachauhan050/Project-Song_Genre_Classification/README.md

 ## About the Datasets
 I have used two different datasets (courtesy of Datacamp).

-1. **‘echonest-metrics.json’** contains data that classifies a song's genre based on features such as danceability, energy, acousticness, tempo, etc.
+1. **‘echonest-metrics.json’** contains data that has music features of each track such as danceability, energy, acousticness, tempo, etc on a scale from -1 to 1.

-2. **‘fma-rock-vs-hiphop.csv’** contains data about .
+2. **‘fma-rock-vs-hiphop.csv’** contains data about.